obilodeau/gh-fish/readme.txt

 gh extension install devatdawn/gh-fish

-    Run the following to install the gh-fish ghcs ghce aliases automatically:
+    Run the following to install the gh-fish ghcs ghce aliases automatically (existing shells will not have `ghcs` but new ones will):

 gh fish alias